sailoog/openplotter-documentation/en/how_does_it_work.md

 * **F**.
 You can get NMEA 0183 data from any device connected by WiFi or ethernet.
 You will have to create a network input in the NMEA 0183 multiplexer.

 ### Outputs (green)
 * **A**.
-Multiplexed NMEA stream.
-All inputs gathered in TCP localhost 10110 output.
-It is sent to OpenCPN, to external devices and to OpenPlotter for calculations.
+Multiplexed NMEA 0183 stream.
+All inputs gathered in system outout TCP localhost 10110.
+It is sent to OpenCPN, to external devices and to OpenPlotter for new calculations.
 * **B**.
 Orders to autopilot.
-You have to set a filtered serial output from OpenCPN with autopilot sentences.
+You have to set a filtered serial output from OpenCPN with autopilot NMEA 0183 sentences.
 * **C**.
 Remote desktop.
 * **D**.
 Video and audio output by HDMI port.
 Alternatively, you can get analog video and audio using the composite port.